 Compounding and how it can grow your super

-Picture this: A snowball rolling down a hill; it may start small, but it grows the longer it rolls.
+Picture a snowball rolling down a hill.
+It may start small, but it grows, the longer it rolls.
 That’s because it’s adding layer after layer.
 The snowball represents your balance, and the layers represent the compound returns.

 How compounding works with your super